osu-crypto/libOTe/AUDIT.md

 - The test requires both roles to report the correlations ready, executes the malicious protocol, and verifies the resulting Triple and OLE correlations.
 - The focused test passes in Release AVX2 and scalar builds.

+## AUD-166: Triple compression violated strict aliasing

+Status: fixed

+Affected code:

+- `SilentOtTriple::{compressRecver,compressSender}()`.
+- Both `RingLpnTriple::convertToOle()` overloads.

+Concern:

+The OLE compression paths cast arrays of live `block` objects to `u16*` and wrote the compressed output through those pointers.
+A `block` contains SIMD vector storage, or a `uint64_t` array in scalar builds, so a `u16` lvalue is not a permitted alias for that storage under the C++ object model.
+Optimizers could therefore transform the surrounding code on the assumption that these stores did not modify the `block` objects.

+Impact:

+A compiler exploiting the undefined behavior could produce incorrect OLE or triple shares.
+This could invalidate the correctness or security of a protocol using the resulting preprocessing.
+The issue also made these kernels dependent on compiler- and architecture-specific aliasing behavior.

+Resolution:

+The output cursors now remain byte pointers, which may access an object's byte representation.
+Each 16-bit result is stored with a constant-size `memcpy`.
+The existing fixed-width compression loops and batching are unchanged; an optimizing compiler lowers each two-byte copy to the corresponding scalar store.

+Verification:

+- The Silent triple/OLE audit test passes in Release AVX2 and scalar builds.
+- The Ring-LPN conversion test passes in Release AVX2 and scalar builds.